 It's been a thrill to work with New York City Ballet choreographer and dancer Troy Schumacher and his ensemble of gorgeous NYCB dancers, Ballet Collective.
 The fabulous musicians of Hotel Elephant will be performing the new piece this fall.

 Come hear a talk at the Guggenheim on October 19 or see the show at NYU on November 4 or 5.
-There was a nice mention in the New York Times yesterday.

 NOW Ensemble October 8-11, 13, November 8